pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/connect-to-cluster.md

 port-forwarding from `pachctl` to `pachd`.
 Therefore, the traffic from the local machine goes to the `pachd` endpoint through the Kubernetes API.
-However, to open a persistent tunnel to other ports, including the Pachyderm dashboard, authentication callbacks, the built-in HTTP file API, and other, you need to run port-forwarding explicitly.
+However, to open a persistent tunnel to other ports, including the Pachyderm Console, authentication callbacks, the built-in HTTP file API, and other, you need to run port-forwarding explicitly.

 Also, if you are connecting with port-forward, you are using the `0.0.0.0`.